JKinsler/Solar_Viz/README.md

 ## <a name="aboutme"></a>About the Developer

 SolarViz creator Johanna Kinsler is a former automotive engineer turned software engineer.
-Johanna made SolarViz so she could practice her full stack software engineering skills while also becoming more knowledgable about data visualization and renewable energy.
+Johanna made SolarViz to practice her full stack software engineering skills and also learn more about data visualization and renewable energy.
 She can be found on [LinkedIn](https://www.linkedin.com/in/johanna-kinsler-76562463/) and on [Github](https://github.com/JKinsler).